freon4dsl/Freon-documentation/docu-content/010_Documentation/030_Defining_an_Editor/+page.md

 <script>
     import Note from "$lib/notes/Note.svelte";
-     let self;
 </script>

 # Defining an Editor

-The way that editor projects the model units, can be defined in an editor definition file (`.edit` file).
-For each _concept_ or _interface_ in your language additional information must be given.
-Combined this defines the [concrete syntax](/Documentation/Terminology) of your language.
+An editor's behavior in displaying language elements defined in the metamodel is specified through an editor definition file (a `.edit` file).
+This file allows you to provide additional information for each _concept_ or _interface_ in your language, which together form the [concrete syntax](/Documentation/Terminology) of your language.

-Currently, you can define the following three items per _concept_ or _interface_.
+Currently, you can define the following three aspects of the concrete syntax for each _concept_ or _interface_:

-- A **projection**, which is how the _concept_ is shown in the editor.
+- **Projection**: Defines how the _concept_ is visually represented in the editor.
-- An optional **trigger**, which is the key or keys your user needs to type to create a new instance of the _concept_.
+- **Trigger** (optional): Specifies the key or keys that a user must type to create a new instance of the _concept_.
-- An optional **symbol**, which is only used for **binary expressions**.
-It is the character or character string that represents the _operator_.
-When the _symbol_ is not present, the _trigger_ will be used for this purpose.
+- **Symbol** (optional): Used exclusively for binary expressions, it is the character or string that represents the _operator_.
+If a _symbol_ is not provided, the _trigger_ will serve this purpose.

-You cannot create a projection for either a **binary expression concept** or a **limited concept**.
+Note that projections cannot be specified for _binary expression concepts_ or _limited concepts_.
-The editor gives extra [support for expressions](/Overview/Projectional_Editing#expressions), which cannot be provided if a user defined projection is present. **Limited concepts** are blocked, because the user of the editor can use the instances of the limited concept solely as references.
+The editor offers specialized support for binary expressions, which cannot function properly if a user-defined projection is applied.
+Limited concepts are also restricted from having projections because they are intended for use as references only within the editor.

 <Note>
 <svelte:fragment slot="header"> The projection is always the first </svelte:fragment>